-Every Glendale resident deserves to have a beautiful smile.
+Every Pasadena resident deserves to have a beautiful smile.
 If you’re missing teeth, dental implants can help restore your smile to its former glory.
 Getting dental implants is considered an oral surgery, though.
 Which begs the question, “Can I get dental implants if I have existing medical conditions?”

-For the most part, if you are healthy enough to have regular dental treatment, then you are healthy enough to come to our Glendale office to get dental implants.
+For the most part, if you are healthy enough to have regular dental treatment, then you are healthy enough to come to our Pasadena office to get dental implants.
 But, depending on the medical condition you have, certain precautions may need to be made.

 Getting Dental Implants When You Have Hypertension